DavidLessman/CatClicker/README.md

 ## plans

 ~~currently pretty simple.~~
-less simple now. about to see where part 3 takes me.
+~~less simple now. about to see where part 3 takes me.~~ Starting on part 3.
+I need a list of cats (by name), he said dropdown list verbally but it just says a list in the specs.

 going to work through the improvements suggested during this assignment.